Brett-Constantinoff/Basic-shapes/README.md

 # Rotating-Cube
-Rotating cube created using C++ and OpenGl
+Rotating cubes created using C++ and OpenGl